cwt/ananta/README.md

 - Requires the `urwid` library, automatically installed with `pip install ananta`.
 - The TUI mode streams output in real-time for interleaved display or waits for complete output with `-s` (separate output).
-- Cursor control codes (e.g., for `fastfetch`) are automatically handled to ensure proper rendering.
+- Cursor control codes are stripped to ensure proper rendering in the TUI.

 ### Options